genughaben/world-development/README.md

 ```

 Now, customize values in the newly created config.cfg as required.
+Primarily you need to add your AWS credentials to access S3.

 NB: config.cfg is automatically excluded from git repo.
 If you should use another name, add it got .gitignore and update config variable usage across project.

 # Local ETL